Simon Schellaert

 Besides being an interesting project to sharpen my technical skills, it also allowed me to gain hands-on experience in a variety of non-technical fields such as product management, business development and marketing

 The end result was an enjoyable game with over 30 handcrafted levels and received great reviews from numerous players.
 Since this was mainly a learning project, I stopped supporting it when iOS transitioned to 64-bit.
-A small demo of the game is still available on YouTube.
+A video of the gameplay is still available on YouTube.

-Specifically, the title of my master’s thesis is automatic comic colorization and restoration through deep learning.
-Briefly worded, the goal is to fully automatically colorize degraded black-and-white pages from old comics.
-To do so, I’m building upon the powerful pix2pix architecture that proposes conditional adversarial networks as a general-purpose solution to image-to-image translation problems.
+Specifically, my master’s thesis is titled automatic comic colorization and restoration through deep learning.
+It is about automatically colorizing degraded black-and-white pages from old comics.
+To do so, I built upon recent advances in deep learning and generative adversarial networks.
+Specifically, I proposed a modified network architecture and loss function that leads to more natural results.

-Completing this thesis, allowed me to immerse myself into recent deep learning research.
+Completing this thesis allowed me to immerse myself into recent deep learning research.
 I also gained a lot of hands-on experience with applying state-of-the-art deep learning techniques to solve challenging problems.
+You can find my full thesis here or read the paper below.

 After completing Advent of Code in Rust and really liking the programming experience and safety guarantees of the language, I set out to complete a larger project to further improve my Rust-skills.